Why Do Instruments Sound Unique?

 Notes and Overtones

-The next thing you should know more about is tones and overtones.
-When you play a note, you actually play several (softer) notes with different frequencies.
-When playing an A, you create a sound wave with a frequency of 440Hz.
+The next thing you need to know more about are notes and overtones.
+When you play a note, you are actually playing several (softer) notes with different frequencies.
+When you play an A, you create a sound wave with a frequency of 440Hz.
 This is called the first and fundamental harmonic or tone.
-But you also create a second sound wave that is twice as fast (880Hz) called the second harmonic.
-And you also create a third one three times as fast (1320Hz) and so on.
+But you also create a second sound wave that is twice as fast (880Hz), called the second harmonic.
+And you also create a third that is three times as fast (1320Hz) and so on.
 These extra tones with higher frequencies are called overtones or harmonics.
-The different sound waves together are called ‘The Harmonic Series’.
+The different sound waves together are called “The Harmonic Series.

 Timbre: a Unique Set of Tone Colors